-Koblenz is a good departure port for day excursion riverboat sightseeing cruises on the Rhine and Mosel Rivers to see the Loreley, castles, and vineyards.
+Boats cruise from Koblenz for day excursion riverboat sightseeing cruises on the Rhine (Rüdesheim) and Mosel River (Cochem) in Germany to see the Loreley, castles, and vineyards.
+Cruises from Koblenz to Cologne (Köln) and Bonn are rare but train links are fast.

 Special savings deals are available on most lines with discounts for seniors, students, families, and on birthdays.
 Riverboat return tickets are only marginally more expensive than one-way boat fares but trains are a fast one-way transportation alternative when time is limited.